 Engine surging or misfiring up and down while you’re driving.

-Uneven engine revs and misfiring can affect drivability, but can also cause error codes to appear in your OBD-II Diagnostics system.
+Uneven engine revs and misfiring can affect drivability, but can also cause error codes to appear in your OBD-II system.

 These codes can cause you to fail your local vehicle inspection, or at the very least can result in that very annoying Check Engine Light coming on.